bensk/CSNYC_Python/_pages/Lesson1.md

 # Sorry, I had to.
 ```

-What did you see some out?
+What did you see come out?

 ## ✍ Python Notes
 ✅ A variables stores **data** and gives it a **name**.